bryantson/universal-simulcasting/README.md

 # Universal Simulcasting Platform

 > This was developed as a part of T-Mobile 2021 Hackathon.
-See the video submission [here](https://youtu.be/TR-pAaq4l3w).
+See the [DevPost Submission](https://devpost.com/software/simulcasating) and [video submission](https://youtu.be/TR-pAaq4l3w)

 ![App Interface](./images/coverOverview.jpg)